What is the difference between quarantine and isolation? What are quarantine guidelines for people who have been vaccinated?

 If you are a student, you can pick up a COVID-19 test at the Information Desk in the Campus Center.

 Faculty and staff: The Minnesota Department of Health offers guidance for access to COVID testing.
 For more information about COVID-19 testing and related Macalester benefit programs, refer to this Employment Services COVID-19 Employee Resource Guide.

 What do I do if I have an urgent concern or an emergency?

 In case of a life-threatening emergency, call 911.

-- Macalester Public Safety is available 24/7 to provide advice or respond to a concern.
+- For students living on campus, Macalester Public Safety is available 24/7 to provide advice or respond to a concern.
 Public Safety will also connect with Student Affairs staff who can assist and follow up.

 What resources are available to support virtual community and wellness?

-Recognizing the value and importance of the learning that happens outside of the classroom…even the virtual one, the Division of Student Affairs has created an online hub for student engagement, community, and involvement.
-Resources are in place for students to connect and find community through student organizations, programming, chat rooms, and other virtual programs.
-There will be opportunities to engage in wellness activities such as yoga, fitness classes, and guided reflection.
-The online hub will highlight pathways to a variety of campus resources available to students through remote connections.
+The Division of Student Affairs offers resources for students to connect and find community through student organizations, programming, chat rooms, and other virtual programs.
+There are opportunities to engage in wellness activities such as yoga, fitness classes, and guided reflection.

 What support resources are available for faculty and staff?